Types of Tool Holder Taper Shanks

 HSK-A Tool Holders do not much resemble that of the others.
 It is of German design and doesn't use a retention knob, rather a dual contact method providing more rigidity.
 Determining HSK-A size is very simple, as the D2 measurement in mm (millimetres) is equal to the size #.

 End mill holders have one solid inner diameter that does not taper and always have 1 or more set screws that hold the tooling rigid.
 These are readily available and economical for milling.

 Their inner diameter size can be measured by calipers and is often labeled on the flange.
-Projection is measured from the bottom of the flange to the very end of the holder.
+Projection is measured from the top of the flange to the very end of the holder.

 Collet chuck holders hold various types of collets, the most common being TG, ER, & DA.
 They come with a collet nut that can either be hex or slotted which is threaded on & off to hold the collets that hold the tooling.